Thank you for subscribing

 Portable air conditioners offer the convenience of moving from room to room to cool whichever space you're in, although they may be cumbersome to move around.

-They are relatively expensive to run, since they are less effective and energy efficient than alternative air conditioners.
+They are relatively expensive to run because they are less effective and energy efficient than alternative air conditioners.

-• Running costs: Portable air conditioners cost more to run a year than a modern split system or ducted air conditioning unit.
+• Running costs: Portable air conditioners generally cost more to run than a modern split system or ducted air conditioning unit.

 • Best suited for: Renters who want to cool a single room at a time, and are unable to install a fixed unit.